-The building’s over-eager air conditioning produced a bustling winter chill that made the hairs on the back of her neck stand up.
-Susana wrapped her arms around herself, clutched her hoodie and rocked back and forth in her chair to keep warm.
+The crisp, sterile air made the hairs on the back of Susana’s neck stand up.
+She wrapped her arms around herself, clutched her hoodie and rocked back and forth in her chair to keep warm.

 Her eyes drifted toward a window sill beside her, but all that stared back was darkness.

-At that moment, it was as if the blank gaze of the ebony sky spoke to her.
-It reminded her that she had finally been given a clean slate.
+At that moment, Susana was reminded that she had finally been given a clean slate.

 She held tightly onto this hope that the suffering that dominated her past was now behind her.